chickencoder/run/README.md

 The 'Hello World' program above showcases the `print` funtion from the Run Standard Library being called with a single parameter.
 By default, all types and literals within the Run language will have a default format to be printed with the `print` funtion.

+Here are some things to bare in mind whilst writing **Run** code...

+- Whitespace never matters
+- Source programs are all UTF8
+- Identifiers can be any valid UTF8 sequence

 ### Type System